|This page is rather stubbly and could use some expansion.|

 Unused Devil texture

 An in-game choice at an airship station can lead to Booker DeWitt's hand being stabbed by a ticket vendor.
 Interestingly, the textures for the bandage show a devil face which is never seen in-game, as it's not covered by the UVW map.

 Some distant building models in the game contain an earlier Comstock graphic.
 The building models could very well come from earlier builds, perhaps as old as 2010.
-Comstock's appearance is completely different from his final design.
-Looking a bit more intimidating than Comstock's final appearance.
+Comstock's appearance is completely different from his final design, looking a bit more intimidating.

 |The BioShock series|